Telefonica/mistica-ios/Mistica/Source/Components/SectionTitle/README.md

-#  SectionTitle
+#  TitleView

-`SectionTitle.swift` is used to separate sections within the same screen.
+`TitleView.swift` is used to separate sections within the same screen.

 ![cusomt](./docs/images/sectiontitle.png)